Wildlife Services, Limpopo - HOME

 In amongst the mysteries of Africa and South Africa steep in mythology, an Eden awaits!
 Imaging a place so beautiful, serene and unspoilt that it will wrap your soul in eternal longing to return.
 Share the flickering camp fire with your hosts and fellow guests and walk away with a memorable experience!

 Spend languid days next to the pool or take part in Big 5 walk or Open vehicle game drive.
 A choice of well appointed, thatched chalets or comfortable Safari tents will complete your African experience.
-Porcupine Bush Lodge offers various luxurious accommodation ranging from homely thatched Chalets to individually styled Safari tents.
+Bundox Safari Lodge offers various luxurious accommodation ranging from homely thatched Chalets to individually styled Safari Luxury Tents.
 We also offer various basis types such as Dinner + Bed & Breakfast, Bed & Breakfast as well as Self Catering.

 Bundox Wildside is situated in the Mapungubwe Private Nature Reserve part of the Greater Mapungubwe Trans-frontier Conservation Area which includes the Tuli Block in Botswana and South Western Zimbabwe, across the Limpopo River.
 (GMTFCA).
 The reserve covers 28000ha of approximately 300000ha defining the GMTFCA.